jtsang586/SpartaGame/README.md

 ## Game definition
 The game is a music game developed using HTML, JS and CSS in one week.
 Aim of the game is to click on highlighted areas of the screen based on the beat of a specific song.
 To start with the game will involve only mouse clicks and gradually become more complex.

+## To play
+The game is published online at https://jtsang586.github.io/SpartaGame/

 ## User stories
 1) The user picks the song they'd like to play.